prestontw/bazel-rust-guided-experiment/src/README.md

 If you are migrating an existing project, make sure that your Rust code is not at the root level of the repository.
-(This is more than likely if you are in a multi-lingual project where using bazel would lead to cross-language builds, and potentially less likely if you are working in a Rust-only project.)
+(This is likely if you are in a multi-lingual project where using bazel would lead to cross-language builds, and potentially less likely if you are working in a Rust-only project.)